 The incision pattern for facelift surgery varies by patient, depending on the complexity of the person’s facial rejuvenation and anatomical needs.
 During consultation, the surgeon evaluates patients’ facial structures and surgical objectives before recommending an appropriate treatment protocol, including an incision pattern.

 With the traditional approach to facelift surgery, the plastic surgeon makes an incision starting at the temple and extending around the ear, terminating either behind the ear or in the scalp area.
 Once the surgeon has made the incision, he or she carefully raises a skin flap and restores the underlying muscles and tissues, distributing any displaced fat, as necessary.
 The surgeon re-drapes the residual skin and excises any lax, hanging skin before closing the incisions, with the technique that best conceals the incisions.

 Again, depending on the individual’s skin health, including the degree of skin laxity present, unique bone structure and other factors, the surgeon recommends an appropriate treatment protocol that may involve an alternative facelift approach.
-The following are the different facelift approaches offered at the Plastic Surgery Group:
+The following are the different approaches offered at the Plastic Surgery Group’s Montclair, NJ location: